 Any member of the University community can nominate an employee for recognition (e.g., a peer, supervisor, employee in a different department, department head, student, faculty member, etc.).
 Employees are nominated for demonstrating one or more of our six core values (i.e., truth, love, respect, opportunity, excellence, and service) to further inclusion at St. John’s University.

-Eligible employees who were nominated will be formally recognized in a feature article shared by email to all employees and publicized in the highlight section of [email protected] John’s, as well as on the Human Resources website, the Office of Equity and Inclusion website, and other department newsfeeds that run “employee” and “faculty” tags.
-Two employees who received a nomination during the year will be recognized during the annual University Employee Convocation.
+Eligible employees who are nominated will be invited to a reception and recognized in a feature article shared by email to all employees and publicized in the highlight section of [email protected] John’s, as well as on the Human Resources website, the Office of Equity and Inclusion website, and other department newsfeeds that run “employee” and “faculty” tags.
+In addition, the review committee will select three nominees to be the recipients of a special recognition during the annual Employee Convocation.

 Knowledge in accord with reality, behavior faithful to ethical standards.
 St. John’s affirms the threefold mission of a University to seek truth through research, to disseminate it through teaching, and to act on it.
 The University values and utilizes the perspectives of different cultures to assist its members in seeking truth and developing ethical standards, while affirming the Judeo-Christian tradition.